-Supply, pumping and treatment plant 20-50 years

-Transmission and distribution plant

-General plant and equipment.
+Supply, pumping and treatment plant 20-50 years Transmission and distribution plant .
+25-50 years General plant and equipment.
+5-50 years Intangibles 5-15 years

-Intangibles •

 RESTRICTED ASSETS

 Proceeds of revenue bonds yet to be used for capital projects, as well as certain resources set aside for debt service, are classified as restricted assets on the Statements of Net Position because their use is limited by applicable bond covenants.
 Proceeds from lease purchase financing yet to be used for the acquisition of capital equipment are also classified as restricted assets because their use is legally restricted for a specific purposes.
 Generally, the Water Utility will first apply restricted resources when expenses incurred for which both restricted and unrestricted resources are available.